 The Golgi Complex produces vesicles during the anaphase of Mitosis.
 These vesicles fuse to form the cell plate.

-The pectic material and other substances necessary for the formation of cell walls are synthesized and secreted by the Golgi complex.
+The pectic material and other substances necessary for forming cell walls are synthesized and secreted by the Golgi complex.

 Formation of acrosome –